1sand0s-git/QuartzArc_STM32F769I_Discovery/README.md

  Those wishing to implement aspects of this codebase for commercial use should contact 1sand0s.contact@gmail.com to discuss options.

+ All CMSIS, Component, HAL and Low Level drivers located in /Drivers folder of project are Copyright 2021 STMicroelectronics

 =======================================================================

 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International